OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 Where – In short, you need to consider where you will be able to locate new speakers in your boat.
 Every speaker will have its own template regarding the depth it needs and how big the hole needs to be.
 You must be aware of this before you can start looking at different speakers.

 Which – The second point to consider is which type of speakers are you after?
 Big 6×9’s which emphasize a little more bass or some additional tweeters?

 Knowing the space you have and what you wish to fit is essential to successfully choose and fitting your new speakers.

 The majority of speakers are directional.
 This means that they are only capable of sending music waves in the direction that they are pointing.
 While there are some speakers which can be adjusted after fitting; the majority of them will not.

 You, therefore, need to consider where you need the extra music to be heard; your new speakers should be faced towards this area to ensure it is covered properly.

 It is also important to consider the right balance.
-To hear in stereo and really enjoy your music you need to hear the music coming from all sides.
+You can rightfully set up your own marine stereo and really enjoy the music from all sides.
 At the very least it must come from your left and right.
 This is why speakers are installed on each side of the boat; to balance the sound.

 You must ensure you can achieve this too when you choose the location of your speakers.